mcrotti-gel/aggV2_combining_queries/README.md

 ## Pipeline overview
 The pipeline has the following main processes:
-* find_chunk: finds the genomic and functional annotation aggV2 chunks of interest.
+* find_chunk: finds the genomic and functional annotation agg chunks of interest.
-* extract_variant_vep: filters the annotation aggV2 vcf.
+* extract_variant_vep: filters the annotation agg vcfs.
 * intersect_annotation_genotype_vcf: intersects the genomic vcf with the filtered annotation vcf.
 * find_samples: finds samples of interest.
 * summarise_output: produces summary tables.